lemilliard/mapper-editor/CONTRIBUTING.md

 # How to contribute to the project

-1. Clone the project onto your machine.
+1. Clone the project onto your machine :
-> `git clone <URL OF THE REPOSITORY>`
+    * `git clone "URL OF THE REPOSITORY"`
 2. Checkout to the `develop` branch from the `master` branch.
-> `git checkout develop`
+    * `git checkout develop`
-3. Pull to get any of the very latest changes to the branch: `git pull` as you are working on the `develop` branch.
+3. Pull to get any of the very latest changes to the branch:
+    * `git pull` as you are working on the `develop` branch.
 4. Checkout from `develop` to your very own feature branch using these guidelines:
     * The pattern to follow resembles this:
         > `ft_<NAME OF THE FEATURE>`